Ashok0/EnderalVREssentials-Nightly/README.md

 [**Better Dirt Cliffs and Alphas v4.0**](https://www.nexusmods.com/skyrimspecialedition/mods/34035?tab=files): Overhaul of the meshes & alpha channels involved in blending the top of the dirt cliff with the roots, and the roots with the wall.
 Covers SMIM meshes too.

-[**Enhanced Vanilla Trees SE v2.1**](https://www.nexusmods.com/skyrimspecialedition/mods/11008?tab=files): Better Vanilla Trees?
+[**Enhanced Vanilla Trees SE v2.2**](https://www.nexusmods.com/skyrimspecialedition/mods/11008?tab=files): Better Vanilla Trees?
 Sign me up!
 All-In-One tree overhaul package with enhanced Vanilla trees.
 Supports RAT, SFO Branches, SFO Snowy Pines, and more!
-- Installed with Enhanced Vanilla Meshes, Enhanced Tree Clutter, Firewood Textures.
+- Installed with Recommended options (with asterisk), Realistic Aspen Trees, SFO Snow Pines.
+- Keep \DYNDOLOD\ folders.
+Used by DynDOLOD 3.
 - Delete ESP files.
-- Remove DynDOLOD and Terrain folders (which contain billboards) as DynDOLOD generates its own superior billboards.

-[**Skyrim Flora Overhaul (No Grass) v2.72H**](https://www.nexusmods.com/skyrimspecialedition/mods/2154?tab=files): Snowy trees are much more detailed with heavy snow, some are bent by the snow.
-- Remove ESP files.
-- Remove DynDOLOD folder.
-- Under Meshes folder, remove all files with the exception of \Meshes\Landscape\Trees\treepineforestsnow*.*
-- Under Textures folder, remove all files with the exception of \Textures\Landscape\Trees\*.*
-- The above steps will essentially disable SFO aside from the snowy pine textures and meshes which will override EVT for better snow pines.
+- Navigate to \Enhanced Vanilla Trees SE\*.* and remove SRG_ prefix from filenames.
+Required when not using plugin.

 [**HD Dead Trees and Driftwoods v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/35308?tab=files): Combine "4K Parallax Treebark" and "Spooknik's - Tundra Trees HD" to achieve HD dead trees and driftwoods.
 Contains original mods port.